Product Designer

 Since this device was low volume, I chose to use 3D printing and CNC as a way to reduce initial tooling costs.

-I designed custom jigs, fixtures, and specialized tools to streamline manufacturing and assembly processes, improving efficiency and consistency.
+I designed custom jigs, fixtures, and specialized tools to speed up manufacturing and assembly processes, improving efficiency and consistency.

 I developed a system using Ultralytics YOLO and OpenCV to guide operators in correctly installing boards when assembling storage racks.
 This eliminated installation errors, significantly improving quality.